jpower432/client/docs/design/nodes.md

 The model.Node types must implement the following methods:

 - ID: This is a string ID that **MUST** be unique with the implemented graph are sub-graph.
-- Address: This represent the location of the node whether it be a relative or absolute path on disk or the registry path for a remote location.
+- Address: This represents the location of the node, whether it be a relative or absolute path on disk, or the registry path for a remote location.
-- Attributes: This is a collection of key, values pair that represent information about the node.
+- Attributes: This is a collection of key, values pairs that represents information about the node.
 Example for a file could be name, size, and file type.

 ## Basic Node